+Kinetic Theory

-- Kinetic Theory - We will look at a model first: a gas of a few atoms. - The atoms interact only as hard spheres with a rigid wall, all collisions are totally elastic. - Collisions with the wall will produce a force on the wall, which is the pressure of the gas. - Note that collisions increase as the molecules move faster. - Start with one atom in 1-D!
+- We will look at a model first: a gas of a few atoms. - Start with one atom in 1-D! - The atoms interact only as hard spheres with a rigid wall - Collisions with the wall will produce a force on the wall, which is the gas pressure. - Note that collisions increase as the molecules move faster.